 The NSWG should consider undertaking scoping studies (either in-house by the NEITI Secretariat or by a contractor) for both solid minerals and oil and gas ahead of its next EITI Reports to ensure that all aspects of the EITI Standard are fully considered and addressed.
 Nigeria has not undertaken an oil and gas scoping study since 2006 and a solid minerals scoping study since 2011, despite this being a consistent recommendation of recent solid minerals EITI Reports.

 In preparing the next EITI Reports, the NSWG should find a workable solution to the provision of quality assurance certification for EITI disclosures from both government and companies to ensure that reconciled payments and revenues were subject to credible, independent audit, applying international auditing standards.
-The NSWG should work with the Office of the Auditor General of the Federation (OAuGF), the Nigerian National Petroleum Corp.
-(NNPC), the IA and industry NSWG members in particular to establish a robust quality assurance framework.
+The NSWG should work with the Office of the Auditor General of the Federation (OAuGF), NNPC, the IA, and industry NSWG members in particular to establish a robust quality assurance framework.
 The NSWG should consider procuring its next IA earlier in the year to allow for sufficient data collection time and for timely publication of its EITI Reports.

 The NSWG should ensure that future EITI Reports clearly include all revenue streams listed under Requirement 4.1.b in the scope of reconciliation.
 It should also ensure that the IA assesses the materiality of non-reporting companies and government entities as well as provide its opinion on the comprehensiveness and reliability of the EITI Report.